team2393/FRC2019/README.md

 For anything in `robot` you need the WPILib:

  * Unpack `EclipsePluginsV2018.4.1.zip`
- * In Eclipse, "Help", "Install new software", "Add Repository", "Local",
+ * In Eclipse, "Help", "Install new software", "Add", "Local",
  * Select the `eclipse` directory inside the expanded `EclipsePluginsV2018.4.1`.
- * Select WPILib Robot Development, Robot _Java_ Development.
+ * Click the drop-down arraoy near "WPILib Robot Development" to expand, then select "Robot _Java_ Development".
+ * Press Next, Accept, ..., Finish
+ * You'll see "Installing Software" in the bottom right corner.
+ * When prompted to restart Eclipse, do that.

 In addition, you need to install the roboRIO support and Driver Station from `FRCUpdateSuite.zip`.